SimonKenyonShepard/scrollFrames/README.md

 ## Taking it a step further

 A common use case on the internet today is to creating 'scrolling websites', these websites esentially turn the scrollbar into the timeline control of various animation elements, so when you scroll to a certain point, say 250px down the screen, the website responds by positioning various different elements on the screen in specific places.
-There are other libraries that offer generic ways to do this but none of them reuse any existing syntax pefering to create custom attributes per element to control the animations.
+There are other libraries that offer generic ways to do this but none of them reuse any existing syntax prefering to create custom attributes per element to control the animations.
 With scrollframes the goal was to be able to specify using a CSS property which type of animation should apply when the element scrolls into view and when it leaves.
 This way you don't have to add custom attributes or specify per element how it should animate you can do so using normal CSS.
 Take the example below :

 ```